CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/Records.md

 This does not exclude other formats for Records.
 A production transacting system will use a database, probably a graph database.
 Communications of transactions will often use formats such as JSON or XML.
-But see below for the Mirage/OCaml decision to manage everything as git repos.
+But see Databases.md for the Mirage/OCaml decision to skip over the notion of file systems and manage everything as git repos.